 Do you know someone who is always breaking backgammon rules?
 Perhaps they’re new to backgammon and don’t even know the rules.
 Maybe you’re breaking them yourself and don’t even know it!
 Backgammon rules themselves can be pretty specific, and we like to follow them as best as possible when playing with other opponents!

-The basic rules of backgammon are pretty simple, in order to win, you have to move all of your backgammon pieces into your own home board and then bear them off before your opponent.
+Even just knowing basic backgammon rules beginners can improve their game!
+In order to win, you have to move all of your backgammon pieces into your own home board and then bear them off before your opponent.
 What happens in between the starting and end game though, are nothing short of glorious.
 Backgammon battles, especially back game recovery victories, can be a great feeling of accomplishment.

 One of our favorite books on backgammon: Conquering Backgammon – 2nd Edition

-Here are the most common backgammon rules that everyone breaks and ignore.
+Let’s take a look at the most common backgammon rules that everyone should learn

-Now, as we speak of the rules, we don’t all follow the rules for backgammon.
+Now, as we speak of the rules of backgammon, we don’t all follow the rules.
 Some players tend not follow the rules for some reasons.
 There are some sort of illegal moves, obviously the rules of backgammon are clear you can’t do this.

 1. Crawford Rule